Abraham Joshua Heschel: Torah min HaShamayim (1962)

-Two Hebrew volumes were published during his lifetime by Soncino Press, and the third Hebrew volume was published posthumously by JTS Press in the 1990s.
-A new edition, including an expanded third volume, due to manuscripts which were found and edited by Dr. Dror Bondi, was published by Magid Press in 2021.
-An English translation of all three volumes, with notes, essays and appendices, was translated and edited by Rabbi Gordon Tucker, entitled Heavenly Torah: As Refracted Through the Generations.
-In its own right it can be the subject of intense study and analysis, and provides insight into the relationship between God and Man beyond the world of Judaism and for all Monotheism.
+Two Hebrew volumes were published during his lifetime by Soncino Press, and the third was published posthumously by JTS Press in the 1990s.
+A new edition, including an expanded third volume, due to manuscripts that were found and edited by Dr. Dror Bondi, was published by Magid Press in 2021.
+An English translation of all three volumes, with notes, essays, and appendices, was translated and edited by Rabbi Gordon Tucker, entitled Heavenly Torah: As Refracted Through the Generations.
+It can be the subject of intense study and analysis, providing insight into the relationship between God and humans beyond the world of Judaism and all monotheisms.

 Who is Man?
 (1965)

-Heschel discusses the nature and role of man.
+Here, Heschel discusses the nature and role of man.
 In these three lectures, originally delivered in somewhat different form as The Raymond Fred West Memorial Lectures at Stanford University in May 1963, Dr. Heschel inquires into the logic of being human: What is meant by being human?
 What are the grounds on which to justify a human being's claim to being human?
-In the author's words, “We have never been as openmouthed and inquisitive, never as astonished and embarrassed at our ignorance about man.
+The author says, “We have never been as openmouthed and inquisitive, never as astonished and embarrassed at our ignorance about man.
 We know what he makes, but we do not know what he is or what to expect of him.
 Is it not conceivable that our entire civilization is built upon a misinterpretation of man?
 Or that the tragedy of man is due to the fact that he is a being who has forgotten the question: Who is Man?
 The failure to identify himself, to know what is authentic human existence, leads him to assume a false identity, to pretend to be what he is unable to be or to not accepting what is at the very root of his being.
 Ignorance about man is not lack of knowledge, but false knowledge.”